philmikejones/beginning-mapping/handout.md

 ![Life expectancy at birth for females by London Borough](images/le-london-jenks.png)

 Use the `Identify Features` (`CTRL`/`CMD` + `Shift` + `I`) tool to find the names of the boroughs.
-The highest life expectancies are in: Harrow; Barnet; Camden; Westminster, Kensington and Chelsea; Richmond upon Thames; and Bromley.
+The highest life expectancies are in: Harrow; Camden; Westminster, Kensington and Chelsea; and Richmond upon Thames.
 The lowest life expectancies are in: Hackney; Tower Hamlets; Newham; Greenwich; and Barking and Dagenham, all on the east side of London.
+We'll get into analysis later, but if you're at all familiar with London you will no doubt notice a pattern to these.

+Congratulations on producing your first thematic map!

+## Breaks

+When mapping life expectancy above I simply instructed you to use `Natural Breaks (Jenks)`, but choosing (and styling) breaks is so important that I want to spend some time discussing this properly now.
+Just as when we are presenting non--spatial data it is essential to think about how we present that data, particularly when we group data into categories (or 'cut' it) which is typically necessary when presenting spatial data[^alternatives-to-cut].

+[^alternatives-to-cut]: There are alternatives to cutting or grouping the data, including using a smooth continuous gradient and plotting a 3D image and using the z--axis to denote the theme, but cutting the data is the most common approach.

+### Colours

 <!--TODO Choosing styles -->